-in this guide i will show you how to set up a vpn-connection with a automatically location change and good settings for your ovpn-file so the connection is stable and your router can handle the 24 hours disconnect from some openvpn providers. if you want a permanent check, if the connection is online, use the scripts below in the next post!)
+in this guide i will show you how to set up a vpn-connection with a automatically location change and good settings for your ovpn-file so the connection is stable and your router can handle the 24 hours disconnect from some openvpn providers.
+Also your router will check every minute for a stable internet connection and reconnect it.
+If my version won’t work, try the scripts below in the next post!

 Download the ovpn-file from your provider and edit it with a texteditor

 Compare it with my ovpn-file an add missing lines, but don’t change commands if your vpn provider use other settings for one command -> Don’t change such commands!

 remote [youradress] [port] [type] #add how many locations you like, above is a example

 pull-filter ignore “auth-token”

 [Here is your ca code in it]